oscaro/gs2http/README.md

 ## Deployment

 The whole tool is just a single `index.html` you can drop anywhere.
+It doesn’t send any data to any server; everything’s stay in your browser.